 Once an improvement plan has been established, create a schedule of regular meetings to follow up on your employee’s progress and reiterate your support.
 Be sure to give specific feedback and address challenges.
 Again, STM’s Start/Stop/Continue tool can be very helpful in structuring these meetings.

 If your employee is improving, tell them!
 Reward them by taking them to lunch, send them a hand-written “good job” note, or give them a personal and sincere gift to thank them for their hard work.

 We hope you never have to deal with a difficult employee.
 But if you do, we hope the advice above will help with solving your issues.
 Using STM’s Start/Stop/Continue tool on a regular basis with every employee is a great way to solve problems before they become “career ending discussions”.
 Our tool establishes the two-way nature of the discussion, removes emotional barriers, and invites employees to speak freely about their disappointments or communication problems.
-Unfortunately, not every problem employee is motivated to improve.
+Unfortunately, the reality is that not every problem employee is motivated to improve.
 If you feel you’ve exhausted every effort to get them back on track, it may mean it’s time to let them go.
 Holding on to them could have a toxic effect on the rest of your business and damage your ability to attract and retain great people.
 If you need backup, STM is here to help.

 Wrangling with a difficult employee?

 Good news!
 We can help you solve people challenges.